MicrosoftDocs/azure-dev-docs/articles/javascript/get-started-app-chat-template.md

 The chat app is preloaded with rental information from a [markdown file catalog](https://github.com/Azure-Samples/azure-search-openai-javascript/tree/main/data).
 You can use the chat app to ask questions about the rental process.
 The following steps walk you through the process of using the chat app.

-1. In the browser, enter a question about the catalog in the text box at the bottom of the page such as one of the following:
+1. In the browser, select or enter a question about the catalog in the text box at the bottom of the page such as one of the following:

     * How to search and book rentals?
     * What is the refund policy?